optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/abi-encode-call.md

 #### The Problem Explained:
 - The function `f(uint amount)` is described using `uint` in the string format.
 - During compilation, `uint` is converted to `uint256`.
-- However, the string `"f(uint amount)"` does not automatically get converted to `"f(uint256 amount)"`.
+- However, the string `"f(uint)"` does not automatically get converted to `"f(uint256)"`.
-- This results in a selector mismatch, making the encoded call uncallable.
+- This results in a selector mismatch, making the encoded call un-callable.

 #### Solution: Use `abi.encodeCall`